How do I discover accounts to follow on Mastodon and the Fediverse?

 ↩ Back to the front page

-• The experience of following an account is absolutely identical, whether you’re on the same server or not.
+• The experience of following an account is identical whether you’re on the same server or not.
 You don’t need to be on the same server as people you follow.

 • Smaller servers usually have a friendlier community atmosphere on their Local timelines, while the Local timeline on large servers is an unreadable firehose.